How we work

 The ISIC Event is the top event each year for ISIC card issuers and a valuable event for ISIC global partners, endorsement partners, student organisations and other associations looking to reach and support the international student community.
 The ISIC Event creates a platform for collaboration and inspiration, resulting in greater innovation, and improved benefits and engagement in the world of ISIC, where students are at the core.

-Berlin, Germany has been selected as the host city for the 2017 ISIC Event.
-The vibrant, iconic and multicultural European city boasts multiple universities and is home to thousands of international students - making it a fitting location for the ISIC Event!
-The 2017 ISIC Event will take place from Tuesday 16 May to Thursday 18 May 2017.
+Taipei, Taiwan has been selected as the host city for the 2018 ISIC Event.
+This vibrant and cosmopolitan Asian city boasts multiple universities and is home to thousands of international students - making it a fitting location for the ISIC Event!
+The 2018 ISIC Event will take place from Tuesday 15 May to Thursday 17 May 2018.

 Please note, participation in the ISIC Event is by invitation-only.
 For more information please contact email@example.com